fossasia/eventyay-tickets/doc/administrator/installation.rst

   postgres $ psql
   postgres=# GRANT ALL PRIVILEGES ON DATABASE pretalx to pretalx;

 Replace the asterisks with a password of your own.
-For MySQL, we will use a unix domain socket to connect to the database.
+For MySQL, we will use a Unix domain socket to connect to the database.
 For PostgreSQL, be sure to configure the interface binding and your firewall so that the docker container can reach PostgreSQL.